Skip to main content

 A medication’s manufacturing process directly influences its consistency, which is a key factor in achieving stable and predictable results in hormonal therapy.

 Compounded medications, conversely, are born from the need for personalization.
 Your unique biochemistry, sensitivities, or therapeutic requirements may mean that a mass-produced product is unsuitable.
-You might have an allergy to a specific filler in an approved tablet, or your treatment protocol, such as for or a specific dose of progesterone, may require a strength or delivery method that simply does not exist on the commercial market.
+You might have an allergy to a specific filler in an approved tablet, or your treatment protocol, such as for peptide therapy or a specific dose of progesterone, may require a strength or delivery method that simply does not exist on the commercial market.

 In these instances, a physician can prescribe a compounded medication.
 A licensed pharmacist or physician then combines or alters ingredients to create a formulation tailored specifically for you.
 This is a return to the roots of pharmacy, where a practitioner creates a specific remedy for an individual patient.
 This process allows for immense therapeutic flexibility, enabling protocols that are precisely calibrated to your body’s signals and your clinical needs.